jerryliu208/virtual-illumination-lamp/README.md

 This is an online platform for lighting virtual illumination lamps, developed using Vue.js 3.
 Users can light lamps for themselves and their loved ones, offering prayers and blessings.

+- You can visit the website at https://jerryliu208.github.io/virtual-illumination-lamp/

 ## Features

 - User registration and login